 Deferment program introduced for the period of April 1 through July 1, 2020 for eligible taxpayers for participating municipalities for all taxes and municipal water, sewer and electric charges.

 Hotels and motels are excluded from the abatement applicable to sales/use tax but allowed to defer payment of real property tax until June 30, 2020.
 For real property tax, appeal deadlines have been extended from April 1 to April 30, 2020.
+The District has amended property tax law to allow hotels and motels to delay the first two installments on their property tax payments without penalty until June 30, 2020.

 Property tax appeals of TY 2021 assessments due on April 1 will now be due April 30, 2020.
 District provides an online application for a waiver of penalties and interest on late property tax payments, the first half of real property taxes.